-Because Easter is just a few days away, I decided to pull out these snazzy mini egg molds and decorated Easter egg molds that I found online, but these taste just as wonderfully when made in mini cupcake tins so don't feel the need to go out of your way.
-While you could temper the chocolate if you wanted them to "not melt in your hand" and were looking for serious fancy-time, chocolatier-worthy chocolate, I find that they get eaten so quickly, that melting isn't really a problem.
+If there is one sweet we cannot live without it's Chocolate-Almond Butter Cups.
+Every year around Easter, we pull out these fancy mini egg molds but they taste just as wonderfully when made in mini cupcake tins so don't feel the need to go out of your way.
+While you could temper the chocolate if you wanted them to "not melt in your hand" and were looking for serious fancy-time, chocolatier-worthy chocolate, we find that they get eaten too quickly for that to be a problem.

 stir as needed to incorporate oil (feel free to use your favorite nut butter instead)

 or maple syrup

 Combine graham cracker crumbs or almond meal, powdered sugar, nut butter, honey or Maple syrup, vanilla, and sea salt in a stand mixer fit with a paddle attachment or in a large bowl.
 Mix on medium speed with a stand mixer or a handheld mixer until filling is well combined, breaks into large chunks, and resembles cookie dough.

 Divide filling into 24 (1-teaspoon) balls or larger as needed to fit your chocolate candy molds or mini muffin pans, then form into round, flat egg shapes if putting in the candy molds or discs if putting in the muffin tins.
 Set aside.
 Meanwhile, break up the chocolate, place in a stainless steep or glass bowl and nest overa pot of simmering water (make sure the bowl doesn't touch the water) and stir until chocolate is melted and smooth.

 When the filling is in the wells, there should be enough room to cover it with chocolate.